Mandinka people: History

+Origins

+The history of Mandinka, as with many Mandé peoples, begins with the Ghana Empire, also known as Wagadu.
+Mande hunters founded communities in Manden, which would become the political and cultural center of the Mandinka, but also in Bambuk and the Senegal river valley.
+The Mande diaspora from Ghana extended from the Atlantic Ocean to Gao.

-The history of Mandinka people started in the Manden (or Manding or Mandé) region, what is now southern Mali.
-Hunters from the Ghana Empire (or Wagadou) founded the Mandinka country in Manden.
-The mythical origin of the Malinké and the Bambara people are their mythical ancestors, Kontron and Sanin, the founding "hunter brotherhood".
-The country was famous for the large number of animals and game that it sheltered, as well as its dense vegetation, so was a very popular hunting ground.
-The Camara (or Kamara) are believed to be the oldest family to have lived in Manden, after having left Ouallata, a region of Wagadou, in the south-east of present-day Mauritania, due to drought.
-They founded the first village of Manding, Kirikoroni, then Kirina, Siby, Kita.
+The mythical ancestors of the Malinké and the Bambara people are Kontron and Sanin, the founding "hunter brotherhood".
+Manden was famous for the large number of animals and game that it sheltered, as well as its dense vegetation, so was a very popular hunting ground.
+The Camara (or Kamara) are believed to be the oldest family to have lived in Manden, after having left Wagadou, due to drought.
+They founded the first village of Manding, Kiri, then Kirina, Siby, Kita.
 A very large number of families that make up the Mandinka community were born in Manden.
 Manding is the province from which the Mali Empire started, under the leadership of Sundiata Keita.
 The Manden were initially a part of many fragmented kingdoms that formed after the collapse of Ghana empire in the 11th century.

+Mali Empire

 During the rule of Sundiata Keita, these kingdoms were consolidated, and the Mandinka expanded west from the Niger River basin under Sundiata's general Tiramakhan Traore.
 This expansion was a part of creating a region of conquest, according to the oral tradition of the Mandinka people.
 This migration began in the later part of the 13th century.

 Another group of Mandinka people, under Faran Kamara – the son of the king of Tabou – expanded southeast of Mali, while a third group expanded with Fakoli Kourouma.

 With the migration, many gold artisans and metal working Mandinka smiths settled along the coast and in the hilly Fouta Djallon and plateau areas of West Africa.
 Their presence and products attracted Mandika merchants and brought trading caravans from north Africa and the eastern Sahel, states Toby Green – a professor of African History and Culture.
 It also brought conflicts with other ethnic groups, such as the Wolof people, particularly the Jolof Empire.

 The caravan trade to North Africa and Middle East brought Islamic people into Mandinka people's original and expanded home region.
 The Muslim traders sought presence in the host Mandinka community, and this likely initiated proselytizing efforts to convert the Mandinka from their traditional religious beliefs into Islam.
 In Ghana, for example, the Almoravids had divided its capital into two parts by 1077, one part was Muslim and the other non-Muslim.
 The Muslim influence from North Africa had arrived in the Mandinka region before this, via Islamic trading diasporas.